Should UW Huskies expand recruiting footprint as elite West Coast football prospects migrate east?

 “But we feel there’s enough talent in the footprint that we currently recruit in to win the Pac-12 and be on that national stage, which we’ve been on.
 Now we just have to make sure we win those football games we’ve been in, those three New Year’s Six games in a row that we went to from 2016 to 2018.
 We need to take that next step and win those football games.
 When we do that, there won’t be all this talk that we need to go recruit way outside of our footprint.”

 Currently, UW’s primary recruiting footprint consists of Washington, California, Arizona, Utah, Nevada, Texas, Oregon and Hawaii.
-But the Huskies have also extended stray offers to players from Michigan, Missouri, Florida, Indiana, Ohio, Oklahoma, Pennsylvania, Tennessee and Virginia in the 2022 class.
+But the Huskies also have extended stray offers to players from Michigan, Missouri, Florida, Indiana, Ohio, Oklahoma, Pennsylvania, Tennessee and Virginia in the 2022 class.

 “What I never want to do is take my attention somewhere way far away and then miss out on the players that are right around us,” Lake said.
 “We’ve been very, very successful with the players that are in our current footprint.
 But we never want to handcuff ourselves.
 If there is somebody that is outside our footprint and we have a special need, we will go get those guys, for sure.”